Skip to main content

 Cornerstone Learning is an enterprise-grade LMS that’s part of the larger Cornerstone Talent Experience Platform.

-It’s well suited for organizations looking to integrate learning with broader HR initiatives like performance management and career development.
-The platform supports AI-based content curation, skills tracking and compliance automation at scale.
+It’s well-suited for organizations looking to integrate learning with broader HR initiatives like performance management and career development.
+The platform supports Cornerstone Galaxy AI for content curation and skills mapping, with an Adaptive Learning Agent that builds role-specific practice scenarios at scale.

 With built-in tools for career pathing and talent development, it’s a strong fit for enterprises that want learning to directly support employee growth, succession planning and internal mobility.